Erickramirez/RoboND-DeepLearning-Project/README.md

 plot_model (model, to_file='model.png')
 ```
 **This project implemented the folowing steps:**
-# Collecting the data
+1. Collecting the data
-# Implement Fully convolutional Network for Semantig Segmentation
+2. Implement Fully convolutional Network for Semantig Segmentation
-#* Define the encoder block
+  * Define the encoder block
-#* Define decoder block
+  * Define decoder block
-#* define fcn_model
+  * define fcn_model
-#* chose hyper parameters
+  * chose hyper parameters
-#* Save the model with its waights
+  * Save the model with its waights
-# Train the model
+3. Train the model
-# Check the score accurancy
+4. Check the score accurancy
-# run  the model saved in the simulator
+5. run  the model saved in the simulator

+I tested with several combination of epochs, batch sizes, learning rates among otheres.